valtimo-platform/valtimo-documentation/release-notes/major10/10.0.0/valtimo-backend-libraries.md

 Valtimo is now compiled on Java 17 and needs to run in a Java 17 environment.

+* **View configurator module**

+The view configurator module that was used by the old AngularJS front-end has been removed.

 * **Breaking change2**

 Instructions on how to migrate to this version of Valtimo can be found [here](migration.md).